-In May of 2019, the State of Colorado passed HB19-1261, Climate Action Plan to Reduce Pollution.
-From this legislation, the State is developing a mandatory Employer Trip Reduction program.
-This mandate will require employers of a certain size to reduce single occupant vehicles traveling to their work sites.
-The VanGoTM program plays a role in helping employer reach the mandates goals.
 The NFRMPO region is dedicated to improving transportation system efficiency while minimizing transportation-related fuel consumption and air pollution.
 For workers who are unable to drive, VanGoTM provides the essential commute trip in a safe, reliable, and economical manner.

-3) Vehicle Acquisition and Management
+4) Vehicle Acquisition and Management